 Homicides and Gun Assaults

-Gun ownership is the strongest predictor of homicide in U.S. homes, even after controlling for other potential confounding factors (e.g., drug use, previous criminal record, history of violence).
+Gun ownership is one of the strongest predictor of homicide in U.S. homes, even after controlling for other potential confounding factors (e.g., drug use, previous criminal record, history of violence).
 It is often said: “gun’s don’t kill people, people kill people.”
 When people do kill people, however, they are much more likely to use a gun than any other weapon.
 Analysis of crime records found that people who had been shot with a gun were 4.5 times more likely than average to be carrying a gun themselves at the time.
 Thus, guns did not protect those who possessed them from being shot.
 The increased availability of guns in a community is also related to the number of police officers killed by guns.
 One additional problem with guns is they can lead to rapid violent escalation of conflicts.

 Similar findings have been reported in 20 other countries.
 For example, after a 1996 firearm massacre in Tasmania in which 35 people died, the Australian government passed laws to remove semi-automatic and pump-action shotguns from civilians.
 An analysis showed that in the 18 years before the gun law reforms there had been 13 mass shootings, but none in the subsequent decade.